jsphthrn/notes/general/time-management/time-management-notes.md

 ### Tasks

-Our time is a limited resource.
-So we should search and find ways to manage better our unlimited to-do tasks in our finite time.
-Tasks are the tiniest component in one's workflow.
+**Our time is a limited resource**.
+So we should search and find ways to manage better our unlimited to-do tasks in our finite time. **Tasks are the tiniest component in one's workflow**.
 Is a thing to do; I want to do, I must do, I could do.
 So the way we percieve a task is key in the way we find ways to execute it.
-One of the first advices we should take in consideration is:
+In order to have a better perception of a task, one can consider the following advices:

 #### Write your tasks as concise and specific actions.